 Tongue and groove joint or joggle joint

-This type of joint provides to prevent sliding along the side joints
+This type of joint prevents sliding along the side joints

 Tabled or bed joint